Parallel remote state preparation for fully device-independent verifiable blind quantum computation: Acknowledgments

 \section{Acknowledgments}

 I extend my thanks to Alexandru Gheorghiu and Petros Wallden for many helpful discussions and comments.
 I also thank Thomas Vidick for his advice about a technical question.
-This work was supported by EPSRC studentship funding under grant number EP/R513209/1.
+This work was supported by STFC Grant No. ST/W006537/1 and EPSRC studentship funding under Grant No. EP/R513209/1.